-InterAct employs a full-time court advocate who is present every day in Wake County’s civil and criminal domestic violence court rooms.
-InterAct’s court advocate assists victims with protective orders, explains court paperwork and the legal process, accompanies them to ex-parte and ten-day hearings and helps provide criminal histories of defendants or other vital information to maximize protection of victims and their children.
+InterAct’s court advocates assist victims with protective orders, explain court paperwork and the legal process, assist with referrals to legal resources, and help provide criminal histories of defendants to maximize protection of victims and their children.
 InterAct court advocates do not provide legal advice.
+To speak with an InterAct court advocate and receive information and support regarding legal proceedings, contact InterAct’s crisis lines at 919-828-7740.

 Electronic Filing For Domestic Violence Protective Orders